-The above approval mark affixed to a device for indirect vision indicates that the device is a main Close-proximity rear-view device, which has been approved in Japan (E 43) pursuant to UN Regulation No. 158 and under approval number 002439.
+The above approval mark affixed to a device for means of rear visibility indicates that the device is a main Close-proximity rear-view device, which has been approved in Japan (E 43) pursuant to UN Regulation No. 158 and under approval number 002439.
 The first two digits of the approval number indicate that the approval was granted in accordance with the requirements of UN Regulation No. 158 in its original form.